nycjv321/nycjv321.github.io/_posts/2020-01-12-what-makes-a-bad-test.md

 * Don't hard code message assertions unless you are testing in the same code base as the messages
 #### General Practices
 * Be [Dry isntead of Wet](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
-* Don't rely on hard-coded things to do your assertions.
+* Don't rely on hard-coded values to do your assertions.
 * Create data on the fly so you can test that directly vs stale data
-* Don't rely on seeded data
+* Don't rely on seeded data (this becomes something to maintain)
-* Elimite unnecassary entropy from your tests when not the point of your tests
+* Eliminate unnecassary entropy from your tests when not the point of your tests
 * Ensure your build server and test environments are optimized to actually run your tests
 * Swap out flaky dependencies with test-friendly implementations and test flaky dependencies in isolation or have their idiosyncrasies documented and understood.
 * Don't rely on system testing when you can write unit or interation tests.
+* Use mocking where it makes sense not where it makes things easier/quicker to implement

 ### Lack of Team Ownership